OHDSI/TheBookOfOhdsi/Characterization.md

 #### Subgroup Analysis {-}

 What if we were interested in creating different characteristics based on gender?
-We can use the “subgroup analyses” section to define new subgroups of interest to use in our characterization.
+We can use the "subgroup analyses" section to define new subgroups of interest to use in our characterization.

 To create a subgroup, click on and add your criteria for subgroup membership.
 This step is similar to the criteria used to identify cohort enrollment.
 In this example, we’ll define a set of criteria to identify females amongst our cohorts: